ut-parla/Parla.py/README.md

 ```
 pip install -e .
 ```

+If you'd like to clear out the extra files created by Parla on installation, use [`git clean`](https://git-scm.com/docs/git-clean).

 Now all the scripts in this repository are runnable as normal Python scripts.
 To test your installation, try running **_TODO: Hello, World!_**